-Launched in fall 2020, our LGBTQ+ Reading Group is for students from across campus to learn more about gender, sexuality, the LGBTQ+ community, and identity through engaging novels, educational volumes, memoirs, and more.
+Launched in fall 2020, our LGBTQ+ Reading Group is for members of our campus community (faculty, staff, and students) to learn more about gender, sexuality, the LGBTQ+ community, and identity through engaging novels, educational volumes, memoirs, and more.

-Summer 2021 – Felix Ever After by Kacen Callendar
+Our summer 2021 read was Felix Ever After by Kacen Callender

 About the book: Felix Love has never been in love—and, yes, he’s painfully aware of the irony.
 He desperately wants to know what it’s like and why it seems so easy for everyone but him to find someone.
 What’s worse is that, even though he is proud of his identity, Felix also secretly fears that he’s one marginalization too many—Black, queer, and transgender—to ever get his own happily-ever-after.
 When an anonymous student begins sending him transphobic messages—after publicly posting Felix’s deadname alongside images of him before he transitioned—Felix comes up with a plan for revenge.
 What he didn’t count on: his catfish scenario landing him in a quasi–love triangle….